-Millions of people suffer from chronic pain in their knees, often caused by injury to the knee.
+Millions of people suffer from chronic knee pain, often caused by injury to the knee.

 While the first reaction is to reach for a bottle of painkillers, there are other ways to manage the pain.

 While there are many over the counter medications, known as non-steroidal anti-flammatories (NSAIDs), to manage chronic knee pain, persistent use can have detrimental effect on your liver, and stomach.

 The cardiovascular effects of many of these drugs is also unclear and people with heart disease, high blood pressure, or strokes are advised not to use them.

 Natural treatment options for knee pain

 • Gels: Fortunately there is much research being done in this area which has led to the development of topical water-based gels which use nano technology to lubricate the joints, thereby providing pain relief and enabling more joint mobility.
 Research has been favourable and most patients reported pain relief and better joint mobility.

 • Rest: Simply resting the knee will give the injury time to heal and help prevent further damage.

 • Ice: Regular icing can reduce pain and inflammation.
 A simple bag of frozen veg van be used but recommendations are to ice for no for longer than 20 minutes at a time.

 • Compression: A lightweight compression bandage will help prevent fluid build-up in damaged tissues and maintains knee alignment and stability.